 ….

 The tearing down EPCS AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) via an affiliated STA to a non-AP STA affiliated with an associated EPCS non-AP MLD.
-The tearing down EPCS AP MLD shall change the EPCS priority access state to torn down for all setup links.
+The tearing down EPCS AP MLD shall change the EPCS priority access state to torn down for all [#19310] the links that have been setup with the EPCS non-AP MLD.
 During the process of disassociating an EPCS non-AP MLD, the EPCS AP MLD shall transition EPCS priority access to the torn down state for that EPCS non-AP MLD.

 …